timjaya/nbadash/part2.md

 Google Cloud Platform

 * Go to [https://www.cs.columbia.edu/auth/cloud](https://www.cs.columbia.edu/auth/cloud) and fill out your name to create a Google Cloud account.
 You will receive an invitation email from no-reply@cloud.cs.columbia.edu, go to [https://console.cloud.google.com](https://console.cloud.google.com) and log in with cloud.cs account and the temporary password.
 You will be prompted to change your password.
-* We will distribute the coupon codes for Google Cloud once proposals are submitted. **Make sure you are logged in with your cloud.cs account**, sign out from other Google accounts if necessary, go to [https://console.cloud.google.com/education](https://console.cloud.google.com/education), enter your code in the “coupon code” box, then click accept and continue.
+* We have messaged you your coupon code for Google Cloud through Courseworks. **Make sure you are logged in with your cloud.cs account**, sign out from other Google accounts if necessary, go to [https://console.cloud.google.com/education](https://console.cloud.google.com/education), enter your code in the “coupon code” box, then click accept and continue.

 Computing and Databases